gaetan-l/cypher-f/README.md

 - *js/onload-travels.js*: **Second call to translator** after main section is loaded to translate specific elements like country

 ### Utilities
-- Add **windows-install section** with programs to install on a fresh Windows install, grouped by type, and an interface to select which ones to download in one click
+- Add **windows-install section** with programs to install on a fresh Windows install, grouped by type, and an interface to select which ones to **download in one click**
-- Add a **links section** with my favorite web links
+- Add a **links section** with my favorite web links and an inteface to **select and export links** in Chrome and Firefox format

 ### Presentation
 - *js/page-builder.js*: **Collapsable side menu**